joey3001/MachineLearningModel/README.md

 4. The output will be presented to the terminal.

+#### Additional work

+1. Implement other machine learning models to compare their accuracies.
+Including but not limited to :

+    - Gradient Boosting
+    - Random Forest
+    - Decision Tress
+    - Support Vector Machine (SVM)

+2. Perform sensitivity analysis to determine which variable effects the output most significantly.

+3. Add more data to achieve a better result.

 #### To view the code in the VSCode editor using commands in the terminal :

 1. Navigate to the project's root directory with the cd command.